maxkueng/somascrobbler-api/README.md

  - `uri` *(string; optional; default: http://localhost:9987)*: The full public URL through which the web interface will be accessible including the port number unless you're using one of the default ports.

+ - `debugEndpoint` *(string; optional; default: /debug/console)*: The endpoint for TV.
+This is not protected so it should be changed to something long and cryptic.

 Configuration options can also be provided through environment variables.
 For example, the valirable key for `lastfmApiKey` would be